sendgrid/docs/content/docs/ui/sending-email/a-b-testing.md

 ---
 layout: page
 weight: 50
-title: A/B Testing Your Campaign
+title: A/B Testing Your Single Send
 group: marketing-campaigns
 navigation:
   show: true
 seo:
-  title: A/B Testing Your Campaign
+  title: A/B Testing Your Single Send
   override: true
   description: Optimize engagement of your campaigns with A/B testing, by sending different versions of your emails to a small subset of your contacts and measuring the engagement results.
 ---